 17. Portable chopsticks are your friend.

-Two options, among many: with wood tips or without.
+A slim, metal-tipped pair with carrying case is all you need.
 These are great for camping, for eating on the go and for the times that you’re at a street stall and while the food is fresh and turnover great, the cutlery less so.
 A great fix is to carry your own portable utensils, clean and tiny enough to fit in your bag.

 18. Never skimp on your underwear.
 You do not want them falling apart as you travel.